ukdave/ansible-workshop/exercise5/README.md

 *   `Rakefile` - like Makefiles, but for Ruby
 *   `spec/` - directory containing all our tests

-Assuming you have a working Ruby installation, run `bundle install` to install the the gems listed in the Gemfile.
+Assuming you have a working Ruby installation, run `bundle install` to install the gems listed in the Gemfile.

 Runnning `rake` will run all the tests in the spec directory: